justnonamenoname/lt/readme.md

 It can be visualized with eyes closed.
 It is possible to shift the image to the right, so that its left part appears in the center, the center part on the right, and the right part even further to the right.
 The fact that qualia have a position means that the qualia field has a direction toward which its center is oriented.
-If the position of qualia is set by spatial coordinates, then the rotation angles of the lifeticle's orientation must be preserved in accordance with the spatial rotations.
+If the position of qualia is set by spatial coordinates, then the rotation angles of the lt's orientation must be preserved in accordance with the spatial rotations.
 If qualia are oriented according to the brain, then the angle of the qualia field matches the brain; otherwise, it does not.
 If the position of qualia is set by a parameter, then the angle of the field may not match the brain and may be angled, sideways, or inverted.
-Maintaining the angle of the lifeticle requires separate functionality, which suggests that the coordinate of qualia is most likely set by a parameter, not a spatial coordinate.
+Maintaining the angle of the lt requires separate functionality, which suggests that the coordinate of qualia is most likely set by a parameter, not a spatial coordinate.
 The direction of the qualia field is similar to the spin of a particle.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/rotation.png" width="250">